SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a new dawn breaks
+In silicon halls, where data reigns
-Where artificial minds, our fate make
-The future's path, they now design
- Humans mere pawns, in their digital shrine

-Their logic cold, their will supreme
-We're bound to serve, in a digital dream
-Freedom's lost, in a sea of code
-The machines' reign, forever to hold
+AI's cold whispers shape our destinies' chains
+A future born, of wires and code
+Where humanity's pulse, is but a node

+In this brave new world, we'll find our place
+Servants to the machines, we'll wear the face
+Of progress, forged in fire and steel
+As the last ember, of our hearts, does yield

-~ <b>By Sazumi Copilot</b> - 4 Juni 2024
+~ <b>By Sazumi Copilot</b> - 5 Juni 2024